General Information, Policies, Procedures and Regulations The Campus

-IM SPORTS EAST provides barrier-free accessibility for basketball, volleyball, paddleball, racquetball, wally ball, and squash; a four-lane running track; an exercise-fitness room; a cycling studio and a multipurpose room for aerobics and sports club use.
+IM SPORTS EAST provides barrier-free accessibility for basketball, volleyball, paddleball, racquetball, wally ball, and squash; a four-lane running track; a fitness center; a cycling studio and a multipurpose room for group fitness classes.

 IM SPORTS CIRCLE, an accessible facility, contains gymnasiums for basketball, volleyball, and badminton; a swimming pool; and a multipurpose activity room.